Published in the Minneapolis Sunday Tribune July 9, 1911

 Particularly under cone-bearing trees may be found the false wintergreen, or Pyrola (Note 2).
 The somewhat round and thick leaves of this plant do not rise far above the ground; the sweet, waxy white or pinkish flowers are arranged in wand-like racemes.
 To think of this plant in its native haunts sets the gypsy blood a coursing for a tramp in the wild to breathe the air from the pines and to crush their needles under foot.

 After the Pasque flower, our most conspicuous anemone is the canadensis [Anemone canadensis, Canada Anemone], once known as the pennsylvanica.
 On account of a similarity of leaf it is often taken for a white geranium.
+The flower, however, has an entirely different structure from that of the geranium.
 The anemone, for instance, has no corolla; the white floral leaves are sepals.
 The Garden Magazine for July has a paper on anemones, especially recommending this species for plantings, and emphasizing the value of white flowers for harmonizing discordant colors and for toning down the hot and violent reds and yellows and outrageous magentas.

 For coolness, rest and peace go to the lakes encircled and islanded by the refreshing white lilies serenely resting on the surface of the water among the large, round leaf pads.
 These lilies of the water toil not, neither do they spin.
 They are, indeed, lotuses with power like those of the Nile to induce dreams and visions.
 The flowers are closed at night.
 At sunrise, if one chances to be at a lily pond, he will be entranced to see the flowers, burst open all at once under the influence of the sun - a sudden transformation of the dark water into a scene of enchantment.